Oregon and Washington’s excellent seafood is the star of this road trip through the region’s most appealing cities and towns.

-This burgeoning city is an ideal place for launching a Pacific Northwest road trip.
-After arriving to PDX, beloved for its throwback carpet and good mix of local shops and restaurants, rent a car and drive to The Society Hotel in Old Town, an 1881 building that used to serve as a hotel for sailors who came into port.
+Oregon’s largest city is an ideal place for launching a Pacific Northwest road trip.
+After arriving at PDX, known for its throwback carpet and a mix of local shops and restaurants, rent a car and drive to The Society Hotel in Old Town, an 1881 building that used to serve as a hotel for sailors who came into port.
 For dinner, travelers should head to the Flying Fish Oyster Bar in the new Providore Fine Foods marketplace in Northeast.
 The Flying Fish Company started in Sandpoint Idaho in 1979 and sources only the best sustainable seafood from local fishermen and women.
-At the oyster bar that opened earlier this year, diners can dig into Oregon Dungeness crab cakes, poke, ceviche and one of the deepest oysters selections in the country.
+At the oyster bar, diners can dig into Oregon Dungeness crab cakes, poke, ceviche and one of the deepest oysters selections in the country.
 Because of its expertise, Flying Fish carries oyster varieties that typically aren’t found in restaurants because they’re too difficult to shuck.

 After a night or two in Portland, take I-5 to Eugene and turn onto the 126.
 The highway takes you along the gorgeous meandering McKenzie River on your way to the next stop, The Suttle Lodge.